Gopalganj District, Bangladesh: History

 Later, Gopalganj emerged as a police station in 1872 under the Madaripur Mohakuma or Sub-division vide Calcutta Gazette of 1870.
 In 1873, Madaripur Mohakuma or Sub-division was transferred to Faridpur district from Bakergonj district.
 Later in 1909, it was separated from the Madaripur Mohakuma of Bakergonj district to form a new Gopalganj Mohhakuma or sub-division.
 Later, Muksudpur Police Station of Faridpur district joined Gopalganj and Kotalipara police stations of Gopalganj Mohakuma or sub-division of Faridpur district.

 The first SDO (sub-divisional officer) was Mr. Suresh Chandra Sen. In 1910, the sub-divisional officer's bench court was transformed into Criminal Court.
 In 1921, Gopalganj was elevated to township status which was inhabited by only 3,478 persons.
 1925 saw the initiation of Civil Court.
 In 1936, Muksudpur was split to form Kashiani police station.

 Gopalganj Mohakuma or sub-division emerged as Gopalganj district on the 1st day of February in 1984.
 Mr. AFM Ehiya Chowdhury was the first District Commissioner of Gopalganj District.

 In the same year, Tungipara was separated from the Sadar Upazila to form a new upazila namely Tungipara upazila.
-After the liberation war in 1972, Gopalganj Sadar became Municipality or Pourashava and Panna Biswas was selected as its first chairman.

 Politics

-Gopalganj is associated with significant importance in Bangladesh politics.
-The district is the political bastion of the Awami League.
-Bangabandhu Sheikh Mujibur Rahman, the Father of the Nation and the first President of Bangladesh, hailed from the village of Tungipara in the district and began his political career in the said district.
-Her Excellency Sheikh Hasina Wajed, the current Prime Minister of Bangladesh also hails from the same district.
-Sheikh Fazlul Haq Mani, his nephew, had also been elected to Parliament from Gopalganj-2 constituency.
-Unfortunately both Rahman and his nephew were assassinated on 15 August 1975.
+Gopalganj is closely linked to Bangladeshi politics, especially the Awami League.
+It is the birthplace of several notable political figures, including Sheikh Mujibur Rahman, the first President of Bangladesh, and his daughter Sheikh Hasina Wajed, the ousted Prime Minister of Bangladesh following July Revolution.
+The district has a history of political activity and has been the site of political clashes in the past.

-Rahman's daughter, has been elected 4 times as the Member of the Parliament (MP) from Gopalganj-3 (Kotalipara and Tungipara) constituency and thrice as the Prime Minister of Bangladesh.
-Her cousin and Sheikh Mani's brother, Sheikh Fazlul Karim Selim has been elected 4 times as the MP from Gopalganj-2 constituency.
-Lt.
-Col. Mohammad Faruq Khan, also a presidium member of Bangladesh Awami League, is from Gopalganj-1 constituency.

-Molla Jalal, Choudhury Emdadul Hoq, Khan Saheb, Sheikh Mosharrof Hossain and Advocate Khandaker Mahbub Uddin, Sheikh Shahadat Hossain, a boyhood friend of Bangabandhu and an educationalist were among other popular political leaders of this area.